It is possible for a person to accidentally or unknowingly ingest poop from a human or from contact with animals or soil.

 Salmonella can cause vomiting, diarrhea, fever, and abdominal cramps.
 Infants, older adults, and those with weakened immune systems may develop more severe symptoms.

 The infection can affect the brain, spinal cord, eyes, and other organs.
-Signs and symptoms may take a week or so to develop and can include:
+Signs and symptoms may take

 - a loss of muscle control

 The Illinois Poison Center say that if a child eats a small amount of feces and has no symptoms, it is minimally toxic.

 However, they advise people to call their local poison center immediately on 1-800-222-1222 if the child:

 - eats more than a mouthful of feces

 - eats an unknown amount or an unknown substance